- hang (v.)

 - hang (n.)

 - late 15c., "a sling," from hang (v.).
-Meaning "a curtain" is from c.1500; that of "the way cloth hangs" is from 1797.
-To get the hang of (something) "become capable" is from 1834, American English.
-Perhaps originally in reference to a certain tool or feat, but, if so, its origin has been forgotten.
-It doesn't seem to have been originally associated with drapery or any other special use of hang.
+Meaning "a curtain" is from c.
+1500; that of "the way in which a thing (especially cloth) hangs" is from 1797.
+To get the hang of (something) "become capable" is from 1834, American English, perhaps originally in reference to a certain tool or feat, but, if so, its origin has been forgotten.
+It doesn't seem to have been originally associated with drapery or any other special use of hang; the connecting notion might be "general bent or tendency."

 'To get the hang of a thing,' is to get the knack, or habitual facility of doing it well.
 A low expression frequently heard among us.
 In the Craven Dialect of England is the word hank, a habit; from which this word hang may perhaps be derived.
 [John Russell Bartlett, "Dictionary of Americanisms," New York, 1848]